 If the Uber or Lyft driver injured you while they were “on the clock,” but not carrying a customer, Uber and Lyft only provide $50,000 of bodily injury coverage per injured victim with a total of $100,000 bodily injury coverage per accident no matter how many victims are injured.

 The Uber or Lyft driver isn’t “on the clock” simply because they have a rideshare sign on their vehicle.
 Moreover, if it turns out that the driver wasn’t “on the clock,” Uber and Lyft won’t provide any coverage for your injuries.
-Your only option is to sue the at fault driver.
-Also, you can file a claim with your own insurer.
+In that case, you can only sue the at-fault driver.
+Also, you can file an uninsured or underinsured motorist claim with your own insurer if that driver has insufficient coverage.

 What If I’m Injured In a Taxi Cab?